hammerlab/secotrec/README.md

       bash

 If you do use `secotrec-local`, please mind that we cannot access the Ketrew server from the current container (which is in a different network).
-We can jumep to another container which is in the right network:
+We can jump to another container which is in the right network:

     secotrec-local docker-compose exec coclo opam config exec bash